Gravity Connect OpenAI

 Messages

-Write prompts and messages to be sent to OpenAI.
+Craft prompts, write messages, and attach images to be sent to OpenAI.
 The Chat Completion endpoint has three different roles for messages: System, User, and Assistant.
 You can add, remove, and reorder these messages to better engineer your prompt.

 Map Result to Field